 Bio

-Lennart Mucke is the director of the Gladstone Institute of Neurological Disease, and a senior investigator at Gladstone.
-He is also the Joseph B. Martin Distinguished Professor of Neuroscience and a professor of neurology at UC San Francisco (UCSF).
-He has joint appointments in UCSF’s Neuroscience, Biomedical Sciences, and Medical Scientist (MD/PhD) Graduate Training Programs.
+Lennart Mucke is the founding director of the Gladstone Institute of Neurological Disease, where he has developed a premier program for research and training in disease-focused neuroscience.
+He holds joint appointments as the Joseph B. Martin Distinguished Professor of Neuroscience and Professor of Neurology at the University of California, San Francisco (UCSF).

-Mucke is a graduate of the Georg-August University and the Max Planck Institute for Biophysical Chemistry (Neurobiology) in Göttingen, Germany.
-He trained in internal medicine at the Cleveland Clinic, in neurology at Massachusetts General Hospital and Harvard Medical School, and in neuroimmunology and neurovirology at The Scripps Research Institute, where he was subsequently appointed to the faculty.
-Mucke was recruited to Gladstone Institutes in 1996.
+Mucke earned his medical degree from the Georg-August University School of Medicine and trained in electrophysiology and neuroanatomy at the Max Planck Institute for Biophysical Chemistry, both in Göttingen, Germany.
+He trained in internal medicine at the Cleveland Clinic and in neurology at Massachusetts General Hospital and Harvard Medical School.
+He gained postdoctoral research experience in neuroimmunology, neurovirology and molecular biology at The Scripps Research Institute, where he was subsequently appointed to the faculty.
+He was recruited to Gladstone and UCSF in 1996.

 Lennart Mucke, MD